launchdarkly/LaunchDarkly-Docs/style-guide.md

 * Avoid unnecessary capitalizations.
 Proper nouns, including product and feature names, and UI elements should reflect their display text.
 Do not capitalize unnecessary words in headings or text.
 For example, LaunchDarkly's Data Export feature uses capital letters because it's a proper noun, but when we refer to exporting data to a destination, we do not capitalize either the verb or the noun.
 * Bold text labels that you can click in the LaunchDarkly UI and have proper names.
 For example, bold sidenav elements, tabs, button text, and toggle options.
 Put text that is read-only, like checkbox labels or dialog headers, in quotes.
 * All screenshots and graphics in the docs must have alt text that describes the content of the image.
-For example, say "The Users list, with a specific user called out." not "The Users list provides a simple interface you can use to track users registered with LaunchDarkly."
+For example, say "The Contexts list, with a specific context called out." not "The Contexts list provides a simple interface you can use to track contexts registered with LaunchDarkly."
 * Use the Oxford comma.
 Every list with more than two items must have a comma before the "and" and final list item.

 ## Voice and tone